 Do Blue tang males or females change their color?

 Blue tang changes their color at night time too.
-Their nervous system activities are changing at night time and because of that adult fish’s bright blue color turns into the violet-tinged white color or pale blue color at night.
+Their nervous system activities are changing at night time and because of that adult fish’s bright blue color turns into a violet-tinged white color or pale blue color at night.

 How to breed